 Then we score your “capability” either as individual skills, department skills or across the whole business.

-Strategy You have a documented plan of how you address this area in your business
+– Have you got a documented plan of how your business operates?

 SME’s operate in very competitive environments and being able to respond to market changes – whether taking advantage of new opportunities or fighting off increased competition – is vital in achieving profitable growth or perhaps even surviving.